nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 1. Nondeterminstic
 1. Hard to maintain
 1. Expensive
+1. Tests external systems

-Later articles in this series will go into this - more unit and integration testing and less system testing.
+Later articles in this series will go into this concept - focusing more on unit and integration testing and less system testing.